paulashby/stmonday/README.md

 - Conversion of size select menu to stylable radio buttons
 - Repositioning of Additional Information tabs to right of product page
 - Addition of Sizing, Shipping and Returns tabs to Additional Information
-- Displaying correct image is Sizing tab when different size variation selected
+- Displaying correct image in Sizing tab when different size variation selected
 - Addition of sizing message below Buy buttons
 - Reconfiguration of Social Media buttons
 - Addition of Buy Now button